Sharpening Fillet Knives and other Flexible Blades

 Overcoming Blade Flex While You Sharpen

-Flexible blades are going to deflect from side to side while you sharpen them.
+Flexible blades are going to move from side to side while you sharpen them.
 This small amount of movement is expected and the result may be an edge with a slightly convex (curved) profile, which is beneficial to these types of knives because it will help with edge retention.
 You can take measures and use some different techniques to help minimize the blade flex.

 Clamp the knife closer to the tip - the most flexible part of the blade is where the blade is thinnest, which is by the tip.
 So, if you clamp close to the tip you can prevent it from flexing so much.